wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-custom-domain-name.md

 - [Azure Preview Portal](/documentation/articles/cloud-services-custom-domain-name-portal)

 When you create a Cloud Service, Azure assigns it to a subdomain of chinacloudapp.cn.
-For example, if your Cloud Service is named "contoso", your users will be able to access your application on a URL like <!-- deleted by customization http://contoso.chinacloudapp.cn --><!-- keep by customization: begin --> http://&lt;*contoso*>.chinacloudapp.cn <!-- keep by customization: end -->.
+For example, if your Cloud Service is named "contoso", your users will be able to access your application on a URL like http://contoso.chinacloudapp.cn.
 Azure also assigns a virtual IP address.

 However, you can also expose your application on your own domain name, such as contoso.com.
 This article explains how to reserve or configure a custom domain name for Cloud Service web roles.

 Do you already undestand what CNAME and A records are?
 [Jump past the explaination](#add-a-cname-record-for-your-custom-domain).

 > [AZURE.NOTE]
-> Get going faster--use the NEW Azure [guided <!-- deleted by customization walkthrough](http://support.microsoft.com/kb/2990804)! --><!-- keep by customization: begin --> walkthrough](https://support.microsoft.com/zh-cn/kb/2990804)! <!-- keep by customization: end -->  It makes associating a custom domain name AND securing communication (SSL) with Azure Cloud Services or Azure Websites a snap.
+> Get going faster--use the NEW Azure [guided walkthrough](http://support.microsoft.com/kb/2990804)!
+It makes associating a custom domain name AND securing communication (SSL) with Azure Cloud Services or Azure Websites a snap.

 <p/>